SapienzaInteractiveGraphicsCourse/final-project-dream_team/README.md

 ## 📌 Overview

-**Fantasy Island Adventure** is an interactive 3D game set in a magical kingdom suspended in the sky.
+**Lost Magic Isles** is an interactive 3D game set in a magical kingdom suspended in the sky.

 The story follows a main character who is asked by a mage to recover a lost magical book.
 After completing this first quest, the player must enter the castle, fight a dragon, obtain a precious gem, and return it to the mage.